WilsonGip/GenderClassifierKeras/README.md

 # Gender Classifier using Keras

-This is my Gender Classifier code using Keras and applying Transfer Learning with VGG16.
+Gender Classifier using Keras and applying Transfer Learning with VGG16.

 Link to the VGG16 weights with no top layer